s-tar/mimics/README.md

 # Mimics

-React HOC (Higher-Order Component) which provides easy way to manage state and adds posibility to communicate with other components via RxJS.
+React HOC (Higher-Order Component) which provides easy way to manage state and adds possibility to communicate with other components via RxJS.

 # Usage